octokit/plugin-rest-endpoint-methods.js/docs/packages/deletePackageForAuthenticatedUser.md

 Deletes a package owned by the authenticated user.
 You cannot delete a public package if any version of the package has more than 5,000 downloads.
 In this scenario, contact GitHub support for further assistance.

-To use this endpoint, you must authenticate using an access token with the `read:packages` and `delete:packages` scopes.
+To use this endpoint, you must authenticate using an access token with the `packages:read` and `packages:delete` scopes.
-If the `package_type` belongs to a GitHub Packages registry that only supports repository-scoped permissions, your token must also include the `repo` scope.
-For the list of GitHub Packages registries that only support repository-scoped permissions, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."
+If `package_type` is not `container`, your token must also include the `repo` scope.

 ```js
 octokit.rest.packages.deletePackageForAuthenticatedUser({